 - Fill out hard-copy of grading spreadsheet

-- Fill out electronic version of grading sheet – kept on a computer accessible for all
+- Fill out the electronic version of grading sheet – kept on a computer accessible for all

 Other Optional (But Recommended) Responsibilities: